JashonBrown/Portfolio-Template/README.md

 Props:
 - className: class names to add to component

+### ItchDownload
+Wrapper for itch download used in project components
+Props:
+- src: the id number of your project, it's the last part of the url when editing an itch project
+- download: the url of the page you want the button to take the user too. recommend the project page of the project
+- title: {Name of Game} by {Authors}

+### ProjectWebGLCard
+Wrapper for images used in project components
+Props:
+- url: the "Direct Link" found on the embed game/distribute page of your itch.io project
+- aspectRatio (optional): let's you specify a custom aspect ratio for your game eg "16 / 10"
+- width (optional): if your project was not exported as 1920 * 1080 then this should be used to specify a custom size.
+Make sure to set the correct size on the itch website as well
+- height (height): if your project was not exported as 1920 * 1080 then this should be used to specify a custom size.
+Make sure to set the correct size on the itch website as well.
+Note that 50 pixels should be added onto the height so if your unitu project had a height of 1080, it should be set to 1130 on itch and here as this accounts for the various banners displayed by itch and unity.

+### ProjectYoutubeEmbedCard
+Wrapper for images used in project components
+Props:
+- src: the youtube id of your video, visible at the end of the url when on the youtube website
+- title (optional): caption to appear underneath the video

 ### GroupedProjects
 Component that groups project flip card components

+###

 # Project Structure
 public: contains all media resources (eg. images and videos)